GoInterject/GoInterject.github.io/bApps/bFinancials/Test2Live.md

 ---
 There are two options available when moving your Interject Financials report templates and rollups from a test environment to the live environment, where your users can interact with them.

-**Option 1:** [Moving the Entire Database](/bApps/bFinancials/Test2Live.html#option-1-moving-the-entire-database) – This option should only be used when "Live" and "Test" environment are the similar.
+**Option 1:** [Moving the Entire Database](/bApps/bFinancials/Test2Live.html#option-1-moving-the-entire-database) – This option should only be used when "Live" and "Test" environment are similar.
 The following criteria must be met:

 - [ ] Epicor test database(s) need to be snapshots of "Live".
 (Data in "Test" server can be older than what is on "Live")
 - [ ] Epicor data on "Test" was not changed since the snapshot from "Live"